glloq/servo-midi-music/README.md

 > [!NOTE]
-> Project partially completed
-> but code not tested yet!
+> Project completed but code not tested yet!

 # servo-midi-music